 - The European Innovation Partnership for Active and Health Ageing is fostering innovation to raise healthy life expectancy.

-- The Social Protection Committee is looking at ways of making adequate provision of long-term care sustainable in ageing societies, by investing in prevention, rehabilitation, age-friendly environments and more ways of delivering care that are better adjusted to people’s needs and remaining capacities.
+- The Social Protection Committee is looking at ways to provide adequate and sustainable long-term care in ageing societies, by investing in preventative care, rehabilitation, age-friendly environments and more ways of delivering care that are better adjusted to people’s needs and existing abilities.

 - EU programmes such as EaSI and the ESF have funded projects to develop and apply comprehensive active ageing strategies.